Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 User Concern → Response

-Explicit unstake confirmation screens, clear "reversible vs. irreversible" labels, and persistent balance displays at every step.
+Explicit unstake confirmation screens, "reversible vs. irreversible" labels on all actions, and persistent balance displays — Wallet, Staked, and Pending — visible at every step.

 "Gas fees keep confusing me."